26th May 2021

-It took me ages to come around to the idea of an audiobook.
+It took me ages to come around to the idea of audiobooks.
 The words are intercepted by the brain very differently than on the page.
 However, once you accept this and know that, while listening, you’ll take something different from the title in question, you won’t be able to resist.
-An essential factor to the book’s success as an audio, is its narration, so take care to listen to samples to see if they gel for you, before making your purchase.
-Jennifer McShane recommends six recent favourites.
+An essential factor to the book’s success as audio is its narration, so take care to listen to samples to see if they gel for you, before making your purchase.

 The Handmaid’s Tale by Margaret Atwood

 Moss dons the robe and bonnet once again to narrate this feminist classic, getting a fresh lease of life, in part thanks to the release of its highly-anticipated sequel The Testaments.
 Her sharp and breathy delivery draws you into hellish Gilead from the get-go, and as she’s perfect as Offred onscreen, there’s no better narrator in audiobooks in this instance.

 Lanny by Max Porter

 Robert and Jolie want their young son Lanny to develop his innate artistic abilities, so they find him a tutor – friendly, ageing local artist Pete.
 What his parents don’t know is that Lanny is an eccentric boy; he becomes obsessed with the legend of Dead Papa Toothwort.
 Or is it a legend?
 Suddenly, the child goes missing.
 As with Porter’s debut, this is more poem than prose but the chorus of voices at the heart of this beguiling and strange book are brilliantly brought to life by this cast.
 If you struggle with the unique form of the book, the audio is just what you need.

 Read by Annie Aldington, Clare Corbett, David Timson and Jot Davies